Glossi Docs

 Accessing Calibration

-Select your model in the left sidebar under the Models tab to open the calibration controls in the right sidebar.
+In the left sidebar, switch to the Models tab.
+Hover over your model's name to reveal the pencil-and-ruler (Calibrate) icon, then click it to open the calibration controls in the right sidebar.

 Scale